What is the essence of the book?

 For those who don’t have an interest in food history, this may not be top of the book pile.

 What do I like about the book?

 I loved this book and read the history chapters it in a day.
 It is easy to read and an extremely enjoyable exploration through the biscuits history, taking in its many historical and current forms.
 Today’s commercial gingerbread has moved on significantly, & for those who want to understand its origins, journey and development, this book is the perfect read.

-Also for those who wish to taste a more homemade variety of gingerbread, Sam provides a wealth of traditional heritage recipe options to try include a chapter of gingerbread in savouries.
+Also for those who wish to taste a more homemade variety of gingerbread, Sam provides a wealth of traditional heritage recipe options to try including a chapter on gingerbread in savouries.